 Recipients of this draft are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.

+Participating in writeup 13 July 2020

+Stephen Michell – convenor WG 23

+Larry Wagoner

+Sean McDonagh

+Erhard Ploedereder

+All issues discussed are captured in the document, either as comments or resolved issues.

 Copyright notice

 This ISO document is a working draft or committee draft and is copyright-protected by ISO.
 While the reproduction of working drafts or committee drafts in any form for use by participants in the ISO standards development process is permitted without prior permission from ISO, neither this document nor any extract from it may be reproduced, stored or transmitted in any form for any other purpose without prior written permission from ISO.